casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.md

 ```

 The remaning methods, `upload_clk_file()` and `del_clk_file()` are available
-methods and used to manage the clock files available for programming.
+methods used to manage the clock files available for programming.

 The ADC is now sampling and we can begin to interface with our design to copy
 back samples from the BRAM and take a look at them.
 The following are a few